Data protection

 What is an “instant transfer”?

-On our website we offer the payment method "Sofortüberweisung" from Sofort GmbH for cashless payment.
-Sofort GmbH has belonged to the Swedish company Klarna since 2014, but is based in Germany, Theresienhöhe 12, 80339 Munich.
+On our website we offer the payment method "Sofortüberweisung" from the company Sofort GmbH for cashless payment.
+Sofort GmbH has belonged to the Swedish company Klarna since 2014, but has its headquarters in Germany, Theresienhöhe 12, 80339 Munich.

-If you decide to use this payment method, personal data will also be transmitted to Sofort GmbH or Klarna, stored and processed there.
-With this data protection text we give you an overview of the data processing by Sofort GmbH.
+If you choose this payment method, personal data will be transmitted to Sofort GmbH or Klarna, stored and processed there.
+This privacy policy text provides you with an overview of data processing by Sofort GmbH.

 Sofortüberweisung is an online payment system that allows you to place an order via online banking.
-The payment processing is carried out by Sofort GmbH and we immediately receive information about the payment made.
-Any user who has an active online banking account with PIN and TAN can use this method.
-Only a few banks still do not support this payment method.
+The payment is processed by Sofort GmbH and we immediately receive information about the payment made.
+This method can be used by any user who has an active online banking account with PIN and TAN.
+Only a few banks do not yet support this payment method.

 Why do we use “Sofortüberweisung” on our website?